mlyg/unified-focal-loss/README.md

 ## Example use case 1: Kidney Tumour Segmentation 2019 (KiTS19) dataset

-The KiTS19 dataset consists of 300 arterial phase abdominal CT scans from patients who underwent partial removal of the tumour and surrounding kidney or complete removal of the kidney including the tumour at the University of Minnesota Medical Center, USA.
+The KiTS19 dataset consists of 300 arterial phase abdominal CT scans.
+These are from patients who underwent partial removal of the tumour and surrounding kidney or complete removal of the kidney including the tumour at the University of Minnesota Medical Center, USA.

 The data for the KiTS19 dataset can be downloaded from their official github repository: https://github.com/neheller/kits19